Gjertvasstind

-Jervvasstind (also known as: Gjertvasstind and Østre Styggedalstind) is Norway's ninth-highest mountain.
-The 2351 m mountain lies in the Hurrungane mountains in the eastern part of the municipality of Luster in Vestland county, Norway.
-It lies on the eastern end of a mountain ridge including the mountains (west to east) Store Skagastølstind-Vetle Skagastølstind-Sentraltind-Store Styggedalstind-Jervvasstind.
+Gjertvasstind or Jervvasstind is Norway's ninth-highest mountain.
+The 2351 m mountain lies in the Hurrungane mountains in the eastern part of Luster Municipality in Vestland county, Norway.
+It lies on the eastern end of a mountain ridge including the mountains (west to east) Store Skagastølstind-Vetle Skagastølstind-Sentraltind-Store Styggedalstind-Gjertvvasstind.
 The village of Skjolden is located 16 km to the west.